enigma-io/boundless/UINotification/README.md

 - **onDismiss** `Function`
   called after a notification is closed in some way (usually a click, manual or programmatic close); implement this to update the data-backing and unmount the virtual component

-<sub>A view must be functionally-accessible and whole by props alone.</sub>